aziz-nasri/prod-ready-fleet/NETWORK.md

 Disabling upstream forwarding is a deliberate security choice. hosts on the internal zone have no legitimate reason to resolve public domains, since they never initiate outbound connections to the internet by design (only srv1's DMZ leg faces the internet).

+**Why both TCP and UDP, not just one**

+UDP 53 is the default and by far the most common case. nearly every DNS query and response fits in a single UDP packet.
+TCP 53 is the fallback DNS uses automatically when a response is too large for a single UDP packet.

 ## Firewall

 Each server runs its own host-based firewall (nftables).
 Rules are scoped to the narrowest source that's appropriate for that path: a single trusted host where the source is a fixed, non-interchangeable role (e.g. the proxy), and a subnet where the source is a scalable tier of interchangeable hosts (e.g. the app tier).
 Every chain ends in a default-deny policy only what's explicitly listed below is reachable.